gooddata/GoodData-CL/README.md

         [INFO] Final Memory: 31M/81M
         [INFO] ------------------------------------------------------------------------

+4. unpack one of the distributions that have been built in the cli-distro/target subdirectory:

+    gooddata-di-cli-1.0-SNAPSHOT-final.tar.bz2
+    gooddata-di-cli-1.0-SNAPSHOT-final.tar.gz
+    gooddata-di-cli-1.0-SNAPSHOT-final.zip

-4. change to the `bin` directory and run the bat file without argument to get help:
+5. run the gdi.bat without arguments to get help from the unpacked distribution:

-        C:\>cd %path-to-install-dir%\bin
-        C:\path-to-install-dir\bin>gdi.bat
+        bin\gdi.bat
         usage: GdcDI
          -h,--host <arg>       GoodData host
          -p,--password <arg>   GoodData password